open-craft/xblock-poll/README.md

 ![Advanced modules configuration](doc_img/advanced_modules_list.png)

-Save your changes, and you may now add a poll by clicking on the **Advanced Modules** button on the bottom of a unit editing page and selecting either `Poll` or `Survey`.
+Save your changes, and you may now add a poll by clicking on the **Advanced Modules** button at the bottom of a unit editing page and selecting either `Poll` or `Survey`.

 ## Poll Examples